 YES!
 I LOOK FORWARD TO #GROWINGYOUNGER

 PLEASE SUBSCRIBE ME TO YOUR MAILING LIST.

 5 Best Investment Shoes for Women Over 40

 Gucci GG Pump, $830

 I know these GG Pumps have been around for many years, but that’s why they make the perfect investment shoe.
 They wont go out of style for years!
 I’m partial to the gold metallic.
 Wear them with jeans, skirts, dresses and trousers.
 That means you can wear them with just about anything!
 They will look fabulous with fall plaids and dark floral prints, too.
 The low heel will keep you comfortable, too.

 The sneaker trend has exploded this season beyond the classic old school styles like Adidas All Stars and Vans, which I still think are fabulous and affordable at under $100.
 But I took a close look at the sneaker options and even if I had all the money in the world I think the Gucci Flashtrek jewel embellished Dad Sneaker is just not worth $1590.
-Instead I kept gravitating to the look of these Alexander McQueen platform sneakers.
+Instead I kept gravitating to the look of these Alexander McQueen platform sneakers in white leather.
 They are a much more flattering modern version of the overblown and over embellished sneakers you will see from other designers.
 I like the basic white to wear with athleisure looks including leggings and track pants with side stripes.
 They would look cool with menswear suits and you can even try wearing them with a pencil or midi skirt.